hyphacoop/handbook/finance.md

 The general guidance is that the client is responsible for paying applicable GST and transaction costs charged by their financial institution, and Hypha absorbs the cost of receiving the money (e.g. cost of receiving a wire).

 Invoices (and timesheets, if requested) are sent to clients and are payable in CAD, USD, or EUR.
-Invoices are due 14 days after the invoice date, after which a 5% late fee will be charged for each additional week.
+Invoices are due 14 days after the invoice date, after which a late fee may be charged for each additional week.

 ## Member payroll